 Vase No. 8 - Sara Mellone

-Three things you should know about sustainable design
+Three things to know about sustainable design

 1. Material selection: Understand how to choose a sustainable material